Tony Hsieh's Last Months Are a Tragic Reminder of How Covid Isolation Can Worsen Mental Health — Here's How to Help

 "Rites of passage are missed," Alvord said.
 "Athletic, theater and club activities are missed or held virtually, but not equivalently to in-person."

-"While they are old enough to read and hear the news, they are not always able to keep perspective on all the events and issues," she said.
+"While they are old enough to read and hear the news, they are not always able to keep perspective on all the events and issues," said Alvord, who is also the co-author of "Conquer Negative Thinking for Teens: A Workbook to Break the Nine Thought Habits That Are Holding You Back."
 "When you hear 'catastrophizing' such as 'What if this happens,' and 'What if I can't x,' this may mean that anxiety is taking over and perspective is reduced.
 Ask the teen or young adult, 'What are the realistic chances of something really bad happening,' 'Can they handle it,' and, 'What would they tell a friend worrying about the same thoughts.'"

 Similar to the aforementioned warning signs for adults, "sudden changes in behavior, sleep, eating patterns or shift or cut-off from friends and family, and negative self statements" are key warning signs that young adults aren't managing, Alvord says.